Test for a clog

 For about 90 percent of clogged toilets, you only need one special tool—a toilet plunger.
 Buy a toilet plunger with an extension flange on the rubber bell-shaped end (lead photo).
 A toilet plunger with an extension flange is designed to fit toilets better so you can deliver more “oomph” to the plunge.
-You could pull a woodchuck from a hole with one of these things.
-It’ll unplug sink and tub drains too, if you simply fold the flange back into the bell.
+You could pull a woodchuck from a hole with a toilet plunger with an extension flange.
+The toilet plunger unplug sink and tub drains too, if you simply fold the flange back into the bell.

 - Make your first plunge a gentle one.
 Initially the bell is full of air.
 A hard thrust will force the air back around the seal and blow water all over the bathroom and you!